L2UQ/refractor_uq/examples/README.md

 **Example 3: Changing Aerosol Types**

 The operational OCO-2/3 retrieval algorithms include aerosol information in the state vector.
-The aerosol amount and vertical position are retrie ved for multiple aerosol types.
+The aerosol amount and vertical position are retrieved for multiple aerosol types.
 Two of these aerosol types are selected from a collection of five types in the MERRA aerosol collection.
 The types are

 * DU: Dust
 * SS: Sea Salt